 Clint and Alana, along with their three children Lukas, Peter and Tahlia live in the main homestead, while Alana's parents Marion and David Gould, live further down the road in their beautiful house.

 Animals are a big part of farm life on Mount Cook Station, with dogs, chickens, sheep and highland cattle all found close by.
 The four Highland cattle (Ali, Martha, Flora and Hector) love bread if you are walking past, but it's advised to stay on the other side of the fence as they do get a little enthusiastic and try and jump on you to get to the bread!

-Kurt, Flo, Stumps, George, Brad and Rain are farm dogs, whose favourite activity is to be out working the cattle or sheep.
-They also have three furry friends that live in the homestead – Bluey, the old Golden Retriever, Kenny, the bouncy young Golden Retriever and Rusty the little Jack Russell.
+Kurt, Flo, George, Rain and Grizz are farm dogs, whose favourite activity is to be out working the cattle or sheep.
+They also have three furry friends that live on the homestead – Kenny, the bouncy young Golden Retriever and Rusty the little Jack Russell.
 They are often seen cruising around with anyone who wants to take them on an adventure.
 They can be noisy and bark at strangers, but they love lots of pats and cuddles and won’t hurt anyone.

 MOUNT COOK STATION HISTORY

 Mount Cook Station was first settled by Scottish settlers, Andrew and Catherine Burnett in 1864.
 The original run of 6,000 hectares contained land stretching from the Jollie River in the south to the base of the Tasman Glacier in the north.
 The Tasman River was the westerly boundary.

 In the early 1900s Andrew and Catherine retired to their Aorangi property at Cave and left Mount Cook Station in the managership of their second son, Thomas David Burnett (TD).
 By this time additional land had been added into the station (including Coxís Downs to the south of the Jollie River and Balmoral, to the east), and it now covered over 10,000 hectares.